FlexiSpot E5 vs E7 (2026): Which Should You Actually Buy?

 Basic tray included

-The E7 is Flexispot’s most popular desk once you factor in buyers with more demanding setups.
-Both the E5 and E7 use a T-frame, but the E7’s upright mount — where the inner column extends upward from a fixed base rather than sliding up from below — produces what Flexispot measures as up to 42% better lateral stability.
+The E7 is FlexiSpot’s most popular desk once you factor in buyers with more demanding setups.
+Both the E5 and E7 use a T-frame, but the E7’s upright mount — where the inner column extends upward from a fixed base rather than sliding up from below — produces what FlexiSpot measures as up to 42% better lateral stability.
 Combined with thicker solid steel columns, the E7 stays noticeably steadier at maximum height under load.
 If you use dual monitors, a monitor arm, or keep a lot of equipment on the desk, that difference is tangible.

 The warranty gap is also meaningful: 15 years on frame and motor versus the E5’s 10 years.
 For a desk you’ll use daily for years, that’s a real long-term argument — not just marketing language.